lgatto/TeachingMaterial/01-intro.md

 - [An Introduction to the Interactive Debugging Tools in R](http://www.biostat.jhsph.edu/~rpeng/docs/R-debug-tools.pdf), Roger D. Peng.
 - [R Programming for Bioinformatics](http://master.bioconductor.org/help/publications/books/r-programming-for-bioinformatics/), Robert Gentleman.

+## Overview

+- Coding style(s)
+- Interactive use and programming
+- Environments
+- Computing on the language
+- Tidy data

 ## Introduction

 > Computers are cheap, and thinking hurts. -- Use Ligges